-In October 2019, Tumo Kelsang decided it was time to get back in the saddle after nearly two decades of not cycling following a serious bike accident and years of complete blindness.
+In October 2019, Tumo Kelsang decided it was time to get back in the saddle after two decades of not cycling after a serious accident and years of blindness.

 We caught up with 58-year-old Tumo after her second cycling lesson with Dave, from Darlington-based cycle hub, Bike Stop.

 Here's Tumo's story...